Understanding the Glycaemic Index (GI)

 In Conclusion

-The Glycaemic Index shines a spotlight on the varied ways in which foods impact our blood sugar.
-For those grappling with Type 2 Diabetes, it’s a beacon, guiding food choices towards better health outcomes.
-However, the key lies in holistic understanding—recognising that the GI is one of many tools in the toolkit of Type 2 Diabetes management.
-With knowledge, conscious choice, and personalised guidance, achieving and maintaining optimal blood sugar levels becomes an attainable goal.
+The Glycaemic Index can help you to focus on the varied ways in which foods impact blood sugar levels.
+For those dealing with Type 2 Diabetes, helps to guide your food choices towards better health outcomes.
+However, the key lies in understanding – recognising that the GI is one of many tools in the toolkit of Type 2 Diabetes management.

 Type 2 Diabetes Nutritionist offering pre-diabetes and type 2 diabetes management and reversal.